underthestars-zhy/BigCoke233/README.md

 <br><br>

 Hi, nice to meet you guys.
 I'm Eltrac Koalar, a learning Full Stack Developer 💻 from China, who is trying to create some great stuff as an Open-sourcer.
 I'm still a student 🏫 but love 💖 programming and the Open-Source World.
-I am working on [Miracle!](https://github.com/BigCoke233/miracles), a simple but cool theme for [Typecho](https://typecho.org)(in Chinese) and a secret project which is still being developped!
+I am working on [Miracle!](https://github.com/BigCoke233/miracles), a simple but cool theme for [Typecho](https://typecho.org)(in Chinese) and a project named [Clovet](https://clovet.org/) which is founded for the LGBTs in China!
 Besides doing Open-source things, I enjoy watching American dramas and listening to English hit songs. (also a swiftie) 🎶

   <img align="right" alt="GIF" src="https://cdn.jsdelivr.net/gh/BigCoke233/BigCoke233/ricks-wink.gif" />